 And China beats America here with the second road on the list of the world’s most dangerous roads.
 This tunnel road was manually carved by the local villagers.
 This is the only road that leads to the remote Guoliang village.
 The locals wanted to connect with the world and they did it.
 The tunnel is unpaved and surrounded by steep cliffs, and it is most dangerous in rainy seasons.
 The Guoliang Tunnel Road is a big tourist attraction, but it also remains one of the most dangerous roads in the world.

 1. Yungas Road in Bolivia

 This is the most dangerous road in the world.
 You can find numerous images and videos online to learn why.
-The locals have called it The Death Road.
+The locals named it The Death Road.
 The road was built in 1930 during the Chaco War by Paraguayan prisoners.
 Until recently it was the only road from La Paz to Bolivia’s northern Rainforests.
 It is narrow and rough without any guardrails.
 High in the Bolivian Andes, it twists and turns for almost 40 miles where landslides and fog are common.
 Some portions are so narrow that two vehicles can barely pass each other.
-In 2006 a modern and safer road was completed and now Yungas Road is considered nothing but a suicide mission for those who dare to travel.
+In 2006 a modern and safer road was completed, and now Yungas Road is considered nothing but a suicide mission for those who dare to travel.